chiffa/BioFlow/dev_log.rst

         deep python errors that will need to be debugged.
     - everything is logged to the run directory and the $BIOFLOWHOME/.internal/logs

- - TODO: [DOC] put an explanation of overall workflow of the library
+ - DONE: [DOC] put an explanation of overall workflow of the library

  - DONE: [DOC] check that all the functions and modules are properly documented